 If your law firm cannot point to any highly satisfied clients — i.e. there are no client testimonials — or, conversely, if you find numerous disgruntled former clients, pay attention to those red flags.
 Do understand that even the greatest law firms on earth have their detractors.
 Likewise, even mediocre law firms can often sell themselves based on a handful of testimonials.
 Nevertheless, the law firm’s past clients’ collective assessment can give you deep insight into what to expect.

-If you’ve experienced any one of these three signs, please connect with The Law Offices of Michael A. DeMayo.
+If you’ve experienced any one of these three signs, please connect with DeMayo Law Offices.
 As one of the most renowned North Carolina class action law firms in business today, we’d be happy to provide an independent second opinion about your case.